-Our training course takes a practical approach with the aim of providing a good grounding in day-to-day apiary management and confidence in handling honeybees.
-To take our full course you first need to undertake ABKA's two spring introductory sessions (see Learn with Us).
+Our training course takes a practical approach to provide a good grounding in day-to-day apiary management and individual confidence in the handling of honeybees.
+To complete our full course, you first need to undertake ABKA's two spring introductory sessions (see course information).

-Course participants will receive a copy of our workbook and be partnered with a 'Bee Buddy' (one of our experienced beekeepers).
-The first beekeeping season is spent gaining practical, hands-on experience in the buddy's apiary.
-In the following year, we support new beekeepers to get their own bees and run three further training modules.
+Participants receive a copy of our workbook and are partnered with a 'Bee Buddy' (an experienced beekeeper).
+The first season you will gain practical, hands-on experience with bees in your buddy's apiary to help you decide if you want to go further.
+In the second year, we support our new beekeepers to get their own bees and take three further training modules.

-We do not recommend anyone to get their own bees in year 1.
-Our programme develops the skills and confidence you need before you choose a location and invest in the equipment to set up your own apiary in the spring of Year 2.
+We do not recommend anyone to get their own bees in Year 1.
+Our programme is designed to help people develop the confidence, handling and safety skills that are required before investing in equipment and setting up their own apiary in the spring of Year 2.

 A copy of the ABKA training workbook

 One year’s full membership of ABKA (starting autumn to cover the first season keeping your own bees).
 ABKA membership also includes public liability insurance, bee product and disease insurance.

 By default, membership of British Beekeepers’ Association (BBKA) which includes a monthly copy of the magazine BBKA News